W. Scott Langford

 About

-I am an assistant professor in the Department of Political Science at Texas State University, in the MPA program.
+I am an assistant professor in the Department of Political Science at Texas State University, where I teach in the MPA program.
 I previously held a postdoctoral research fellowship in the School of Public Affairs at Arizona State University and earned my PhD in Public Policy from UNC Chapel Hill.

-My research uses applied econometrics on administrative data to answer policy-relevant questions in state and local public finance.
-Substantively, I sit at the intersection of public administration, regional economics, and public health.
-Recent work has appeared in the Journal of Business Venturing Insights, Economic Development Quarterly, the Journal of Regional Science, and JAMA Pediatrics.
+Recent work has appeared in the Journal of Regional Science, Economic Development Quarterly, Regional Studies, and the Journal of Business Venturing Insights.
 My independent research has been funded by the Kenan Institute for Private Enterprise.

 I’m available for invited talks, consulting, and media inquiries — best reached by email.